GlareDB/glaredb.github.io/docs/data-sources/connecting-data-sources.md

 This operation creates an entry in the GlareDB catalog for the Postgres database `glaredb_test` which is accessible as `external_db`.
-All of the tables and resources within this Postgres database are now addressable by GlareDB queries..
+All of the tables and resources within this Postgres database are now addressable by GlareDB queries.

 GlareDB validates the connection when you create the external database and returns any error immediately, as in: